WW2 Fire Guards & Fire Watchers Insignia, Armbands, Lapel Badges & Helmets

 A large variety of Fire Watcher badges were manufactured and issued by companies to people undertaking fire watching duties.

-For information about Fire Guard Instructors' badges see this page.
+More information about Fire Guard Instructors' Badges.

 Rank |